 6. Leg Press

-This exercise is ideal because it exercises your quads, calves, glutes, and hamstrings.
-In other words, every muscle you could get to exercise for bigger thighs and wider hips.
+This exercise is ideal because it exercises your quads, calves, glutes, and hamstring muscles.
+In other words, every muscle you could work to get thicker thighs and wider hips.

 How-to: Using a leg press machine, place your feet at shoulder width apart.
 Upon exhale, press the platform forward until your legs are fully extended, but avoid locking your knees.